dreameddeath/couchbase-testing/README.md

         - With Archive + Delete
         - With Archive + Delete after TTL
         - Archive in Zipped format or not
-        - Management of DataModel Updates for archives
+        - Management of DataModel Updates for archives (or use pure anonymous archive? generic json for instance ?)

 Framework Layer :
-- Job Unit Tests (calc only mode)
-- Automated Errors Tests
+- Generate classes base on XML similar (include datamodel upgrade definition)
+- MDC integration
 - Integration with Storm, kafka (& ElaticSearch, Esper?)
-- Unified SOAP & REST API
+- Unified SOAP & REST API (Use of jibx code gen)

+Testing:
+- Job Unit Tests (~ integration tests) with or without calc only
+- Job Unit Tests with failure automation
+- Job Unit Tests with race condition
+- Overriding of logs for tests/production purposes

 Business Layer :
 - Catalog Cache and version deployment